bob-606/menu/README.md

 - **Onigiri** (Rice balls: Tuna Mayo, Salmon, Umeboshi Plum)
 \
    **🤔 Why Fusion Bites?**
-   This category merges Hawaiian convenience with Japanese tradition.
-SPAM Musubi offers a savory, portable snack rooted in Hawaiian culture, while Onigiri—a Japanese staple—provides authentic fillings like umeboshi plum and tuna mayo.
-The Daily Sushi Roll adds a fresh, seasonal twist.
+   This category merges modernism with Japanese tradition.Musubi offers a savory, portable snack rooted in Hawaiian culture, while Onigiri—a Japanese staple—provides authentic fillings like umeboshi plum and tuna mayo.
 These items are designed for grab-and-go efficiency, requiring minimal prep during peak hours, and their use of traditional ingredients like nori and furikake ensures cultural authenticity.

 ### **Comfort Classics**
 - **Grilled Cheese Toast** (Cheddar, Gouda, Vegan Cheese)